Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 ### Statistical model

 Statistical models of stream temperature often rely on the close relationship between air temperature and water temperature.
 However, this relationship breaks down during the winter in temperature zones, particularly as streams freeze, thereby changing their thermal and properties.
 Many researchers and managers are interested in the non-winter effects of temperature.
-The winter period when phase change and ice cover alter the air-water relationship differs in both time (annually) and space.
-We developed an index of air-water synchrony so we can model the portion of the year that it not affected by freezing properties.
-The index is the difference between observed air and water temperatures divided by the water temperature plus 0.001??? to avoid division by zero.
+The winter period, when phase change and ice cover alter the air-water relationship, differs in both time (annually) and space.
+We developed an index of air-water synchrony ($Index_{sync}$) so we can model the portion of the year that it not affected by freezing properties.
+The index is the difference between air and observed water temperatures divided by the water temperature plus 0.000001 to avoid division by zero.

-We then identified spring and autumn breakpoints based on the ....
+We calculate the $Index_{sync}$ for each day of the year at each site for each year with observed data.
+We then calculate the 99.9% confidence interval of $Index_{sync}$ for days between the 125 and 275 days of the year (05 May and 02 October).
+Then moving from the middle of the year (day 180) to the beinging of the year, we searched for the first time when 10 consecutive days were not within the 99.9% CI.
+This was selected as the spring breakpoint.
+Similarly moving from the middle to the end of the year, the first event with fewer than 16 consecutive days within the 99.9% CI was assigned as the autumn breakpoint.
 Independent breakpoints were estimated for each site-year combination.
 For site-years with insufficient data to generate continuous trends and confidence intervals, we used the mean break points across years for that site.
 If there was not sufficient local site information, we used the mean breakpoints from the smallest hydrologic unit the site is nested in (i.e. check for mean from HUC12, then HUC10, HUC8, etc.).
 More details regarding the identification of the synchronized period can be found in Letcher et al. (*in review*).

-We used a generalized linear mixed model to….

-correlation in space

-incorporate short time series as well as long time series from different sites

-incorporate disjunct time series from sites
+The portion of the year between the spring and autumn breakpoints was used for modeling the non-winter, approximately ice-free stream temperatures.

+We used a generalized linear mixed model to account for correlation in space (stream reach nested within HUC8).
+This allowed us to incorporate short time series as well as long time series from different reaches and disjunct time series from the same reaches without risk of pseudoreplication (ref: Hurlbert).
+By limited stream drainage area to <400 $km^2$ and only modeling the synchronized period of the year, we were able to use a linear model, avoiding the non-linearities that occur at very high temperatures due to evaporative cooling and near 0 C dur to phase change (ref: mohseni).

 We assumed stream temperature measurements were normally distributed following,

-$$ t_{s,h,d,y} \sim \mathcal{N}(\mu_{s,h,d,y}, \sigma) $$
+$$ t_{h,r,y,d} \sim \mathcal{N}(\mu_{h,r,y,d}, \sigma) $$

-where $t_{s,h,d,y}$ is the observed stream water temperature at the site ($s$) within the sub-basin identified by the 8-digit Hydrologic Unit Code (HUC8; $h$) for each day ($d$) in each year ($y$).
-We describe the normal distribution based on the mean ($mu_{s,h,d,y}$) and standard deviation ($\sigma$) and assign a vague prior of $\sigma = 100$.
+where $t_{h,r,y,d}$ is the observed stream water temperature at the reach ($r$) within the sub-basin identified by the 8-digit Hydrologic Unit Code (HUC8; $h$) for each day ($d$) in each year ($y$).
+We describe the normal distribution based on the mean ($mu_{h,r,y,d}$) and standard deviation ($\sigma$) and assign a vague prior of $\sigma = 100$.
 The mean temperature is modelled to follow a linear trend

-$$ \omega_{s,h,d,y} = X_0 B_0 + X_{s,h} B_{s,h} + X_{h} B_{h} + X_{y} B_{y} $$
+$$ \omega_{h,r,y,d} = X_0 B_0 + X_{h,r} B_{h,r} + X_{h} B_{h} + X_{y} B_{y} $$

-but the expected mean temperature ($\mu_{s,h,d,y}$) is also adjusted based on the residual error from the previous day
+but the expected mean temperature ($\mu_{h,r,y,d}$) is also adjusted based on the residual error from the previous day

-$$ \mu_{s,h,d,y} = \begin{cases}
+$$ \mu_{h,r,y,d} = \begin{cases}
-    \omega_{s,h,d,y} + \delta_{s}(t_{s,h,d-1,y} - \omega_{s,h,d-1,y}) & \quad  \text{for $t_{s,h,d-1,y}$ is real} \\
+    \omega_{h,r,y,d} + \delta_{r}(t_{h,r,y,d-1} - \omega_{h,r,y,d-1}) & \quad  \text{for $t_{h,r,y,d-1}$ is real} \\
-    \omega_{s,h,d,y} & \quad  \text{for $t_{s,h,d-1,y}$ is not real}
+    \omega_{h,r,y,d} & \quad  \text{for $t_{h,r,y,d-1}$ is not real}
   \end{cases}
  $$

-where $\delta_{s}$ is an autoregressive [AR(1)] coefficient that varies randomly by site and $\omega_{s,h,d,y}$ is the expected temperature before accounting for temporal autocorrelation in the error structure.
+where $\delta_{r}$ is an autoregressive [AR(1)] coefficient that varies randomly by reach and $\omega_{h,r,y,d}$ is the expected temperature before accounting for temporal autocorrelation in the error structure.

 $X_{0}$ is the $n \times K_0$ matrix of predictor values. $B_0$ is the vector of $K_0$ coefficients, where $K_0$ is the number of fixed effects parameters including the overall intercept.
-We used 10 fixed effect parameters including the overall intercept.
-These include latitude, longitude, upstream drainage area, percent forest cover, elevation, surficial coarseness classification, percent wetland area, upstream impounded area, and an interaction of drainage area and air temperature.
+We used **???XX???** fixed effect parameters including the overall intercept.
+These include **??latitude, longitude, upstream drainage area, percent forest cover, elevation, surficial coarseness classification, percent wetland area, upstream impounded area, and an interaction of drainage area and air temperature??**.
 We assumed the following distributions and vague priors for the fixed effects coefficients

 $$ B_0 \sim \mathcal{N}(0,\sigma_{k_0}), \text{for $k_0 = 1,...,K_0$,} $$